 When an investigation is warranted, the IRP Chair and ACPE Executive Director will appoint an investigator(s).
 If there are Ethics Standards violations alleged, one investigator will be a present or former member of the Ethics Commission.
 The investigator(s) must have training in processing complaints.
 Any investigator(s) appointed on behalf of the Education Standards must be a former Accreditation Commission member not connected to the complaint.
 The investigator(s) must have training in processing complaints.
+The investigator(s) must have training in processing complaints.
+The investigator set of the ethics commission member not connected to the complaint.
+The investigator(s) must have training in processing complaints.
 The investigative phase will proceed as follows: